reddit/devvit/devvit-docs/docs/debug.md

 You can view historical logs by using the `--since=XX` flag.
 You can use the following shorthand:

+- `Xs`: show logs in the past X seconds
+- `Xm`: show logs in the past X minutes
 - `Xh`: show logs in the past X hours
 - `Xd`: show logs in the past X days
 - `Xw`: show logs in the past X weeks
-- `Xm`: show logs in the past X months

 The following example will show logs from `my-app` on `my-subreddit` in the past day.